MedatechUK/Medatech.APY/docs/cl.md

 This package checks a folder for files:
 - in the specified folder
 - of a specified type
-- that is not open by the flie system
+- that is not open by the file system
 ```python
     fs = folderWatch(
 		folder="M:\\python\\apy\\SolidWorks\\" ,